legobuff/workshop-pe/exercises/part02-ucp-ldap.md

 With the next step we will finalize our LDAP setup.
 ![rbac05](../images/rbac05.png)/

-You can provide a username and password which is within the configured LDAP User Search configuration.
+You can provide a user name and password which is within the configured LDAP User Search configuration.
 By clicking `Test`you will receive either an LDAP error or a simple `Test successful` message.

 You should set up a sync interval in hours as well to make sure your LDAP credentials are up to date.